 The event is a real spectacle with plucky competitors battling it out on the water, on wheels and on foot to smash PBs and test their mettle over three gruelling disciplines.
 You’ll find first-timers testing out a campaign of fitness against international competitors looking to challenge their ranking.
 Effortlessly fit fifteen year olds (eligible for sprint distance) against impossibly strong seniors in an event where the only limit is your own strength and endurance.

-If you’ve missed the opportunity to train for this one (!) take a pew by the pier (ice cream optional) and marvel at the endeavours of these brave and determined competitors as they enter the water and sprint for the line.
+If you’ve missed the opportunity to train for the next one (!) take a pew by the pier (ice cream optional) and marvel at the endeavours of these brave and determined competitors as they make a dash for the water, pedal at a pelt and then sprint for the line.